onflow/cadence-lang.org/docs/tutorial/06-fungible-tokens.md

 	prepare(signer: auth(BorrowValue) &Account) {
         // Borrow a reference to the stored, private minter resource self.mintingRef = signer.storage.borrow<&ExampleToken.VaultMinter>(from: /storage/CadenceFungibleTokenTutorialMinter)
-            ?? panic("Could not borrow a reference to the signer's BasicToken.VaultMinter" .concat(" from the path /storage/CadenceFungibleTokenTutorialMinter")
+            ?? panic("Could not borrow a reference to the signer's ExampleToken.VaultMinter" .concat(" from the path /storage/CadenceFungibleTokenTutorialMinter")
                      .concat(".
 Make sure you have deployed ExampleToken to 0x07 ") .concat("and are signing with account 0x07."))